MojTabax2/Sophie-AI/README.md

 ---

 ## Key Capabilities ([Soφ 2.0](https://www.clyte.tech/sop-ai))
+### 1. Dynamic Protocol Generation (Interactive)
+Sophie doesn't just "tell" you the protocol; it builds a UI for it.
+* **Scenario:** You need a Western Blot protocol for HeLa cells.
+* **The V3.0 Experience:** Instead of a wall of text, you get an interactive checklist.
+You can check off "Lysis Buffer Prep" and expand the "Incubation" section only when you are ready, keeping your screen clean and focused.

+### 2. Soφ Scratch Assay Analyzer
+**The Game Changer.** Sophie is now capable of performing high-throughput analysis on scratch assay images directly within the workflow.
+* **Standardization:** Uses a multi-layer algorithm for consistent gap detection.
+* **Accuracy:** Eliminates user bias common in manual ImageJ analysis.
+* **Guide:** For a full walkthrough on using this specific feature, visit the **[Soφ Scratch Analyzer Documentation](https://github.com/MojTabax2/sophie-scratch-assay-analyzer)**.

+### 3. Intelligent Troubleshooting
+Diagnose experimental failures by analyzing symptoms against an expanded knowledgebase.
+* **Example:** *"My PCR bands are smearing."* -> Sophie analyzes primer design, template concentration, and cycling conditions to offer a ranked list of solutions.

 The latest V2.0 update introduces several critical features for modern labs:
 * **Dynamic Protocol Generation:** Creates step-by-step instructions tailored to your specific cell lines, reagents, and equipment.
 * **Automated Fact-Checking:** Cross-references generated answers against scientific literature to ensure accuracy.